 How do I attract more guests and direct bookings?

-And the answer almost always has to do with new, better keyword strategies and reservation systems…. but rarely with what is going on in the minds of our guests …
+… and rarely do they address what is going on in the minds of our guests …

 It’s crazy.
-In an industry full of people who focus their service offer on understanding other people, we find it so difficult to speak to our guests online.
+In an industry whose service offer is based on communication and understanding people, we seem to find it difficult to speak to our guests online.

-Guests are looking for a cheerful hotel experience,
+Guests are looking for an uplifting hotel experience,

-When do we spend money on a product or service?
+When do you spend money on a product or service?

-Are you buying the new subscription for the fitness studio because the equipment is top class, or because an inner voice whispers to you how slim, slim and fit you could look in just a few weeks?
+Are you buying the new subscription for the fitness studio because the equipment is top class, or because an inner voice whispers in your ear, how slim, shapely and fit you could look in just a few weeks?

 Are you booking the ticket for your charter flight because you can spend 8 hours in a comfortable window seat, or because the plane will take you to your dream destination?